rezich/Entity_Framework/README.md

 an underscore. the size of the buckets can be defined using a `@bucket_size=100` note on the entity struct declaration.

-a member of this `Entity_Storage` struct is declared, called `entity_storage`, and this lets you write code that iterates over all instances of a given entity type very easily:
+an instance of this `Entity_Storage` struct is added to the context as `context.entity_storage`, and this lets you write code that iterates over all instances of a given entity type very easily:

 ```
-using entity_storage;
+using context.entity_storage;
 for _Physics_Object simulate(it, dt);
 ```